psychemedia/island-storynotes/nurseries_of_vice.md

 The context for this is a reference I happened across to a pamphlet entitled "Tempter and Tempted" which appears to have ranted against Newport oas a hotbed of vice corrupting the soldiers barracked at Parkhurst.
 A later pamphlet also became the subject of a libel case against local dignitary, F. Pittis.

-I still havenlt managed to track down the pamphlet...
+I still haven't managed to track down the pamphlet...

 Many of the same names and drinking establishments appear regularly in the court reports (I have not included all reports, so the sample below is skewed) which suggests a possible cast of characters and locations for some sort of telling...